remka/tilesheet/README.md

 ## How to use

+Clone or download the repository.

-Open the Terminal, and `cd` to the folder in which is the script (type `cd`, the just drop the folder that contains the script).
-Install dependencies with `npm install`.
+Open the Terminal, and `cd` to the repo folder, then install dependencies with `npm install`.

 Call it with `node tile <path-to-image>`.
-The test image should work with `node tile image.png`.
+The test images should work with `node tile image.png` and `node tile level.png`.

-A prompt asks you the size of your tiles.
-Type the size in px (just the number), or leave it blank to use the default valu (16px, but easy to change by editing the script).
-The script only supports quare tiles for now.
+A prompt will ask you the size of your tiles.
+Type the size in px (just the number), or leave it blank to use the default value (16px).
+The script won't run if the dimensions of the image you provide is not divisible by the tile size.

 The script will create another image in the same folder, identical *minus* duplicated tiles.

 The `level.png` image was created by [Clint Bellanger](https://opengameart.org/forumtopic/feedback-on-16px-robots-and-tiles) and used only for illustration purpose.

+## Limitations / TODO

+* Only supports square tiles for now